WVUHPC/Introduction-HPC/_episodes/205-software.md

 # Introduction

-There are many software packages being executed on an HPC cluster.
+Many software packages are being executed on an HPC cluster daily.
 Each area of science uses its own set of software packages.
-Sometimes the same software package is use in multiple versions and those version must be available on the same HPC cluster.
+Sometimes, the same software package is used in multiple versions, and those versions must be available on the same HPC cluster.
-To solve all these challenges there are several options implemented on HPC clusters.
+To solve all these challenges, several options have been implemented on HPC clusters.
-The different options offer various levels of isolation from the host system and some of these options are better suited for particular kinds of software.
+The different options offer various levels of isolation from the host system, and some of these options are better suited for particular kinds of software.

 ## Environment Modules

-*Environment modules* is a mechanism to easily enable software by changing the locations where software is installed.
+*Environment modules* are a mechanism that easily enables software by allowing administrators to install non-regular locations and the user to adapt his/her environment to access those locations and use the software installed there.
 By changing specific variables on the shell, different versions of packages can be made visible to the shell or to a script.
 *Environment modules* is a software package that gives the user the ability to change the variables that the shell uses to find executables and libraries.
-To better understand how *environment modules* do its job it is essential to understand the concept of variables in the shell and the particular role of special variables called *environment variables*
+To better understand how *environment modules* do their job it is essential to understand the concept of variables in the shell and the particular role of special variables called *environment variables*

 ### Shell variables and environment variables

 The shell is a programming language in itself.
-As any programming language it has the ability to define placeholders for storing values.
-Those placeholders are called variables and the shell commands and shell scripts can made use of them.
+As with any programming language, it has the ability to define placeholders for storing values.
+Those placeholders are called variables and the shell commands and shell scripts can be made use of them.
 Shell variables can be created on the shell using the operator `=`.
 For example:

 ~~~